 Invitations will ask you to confirm your interest and share your interview availability.
-Hosts and Mentors know that you are a full-time educator and will be happy to conduct interviews after school hours.
+Hosts and Project Mentors know that you are a full-time educator and will be happy to conduct interviews after school hours.

 3. How soon after an interview will I hear back?

 Most interviewees hear back within about a week.
-However, sometimes Mentors engage in multiple rounds of interviews, which may slow down the process a little.
+However, sometimes Project Mentors engage in multiple rounds of interviews, which may slow down the process a little.
 When you hear back regarding a final interview, you will have a limited amount of time to confirm interest before we send you the official offer.
 You will have to reply to a total of 3 emails and submit your completed hire paperwork before we will mark the position filled.
 Note: some companies may require a background check or drug test before approving hire paperwork.

 The matching process for our Summer Fellowship program is a competitive process.
-If you recieve an offer, you have a limited amount of time to confirm or deny interest before the offer is sent to another candidate.
-If you completed final round of interviews for another project, we can inquire to see if they have made their decision and let you know.
-If their decision has not been made, it is your choice whether you wish to accept your offer or deny the offer, keeping in mind that you might not recieve any other offers.
+If you receive an offer, you have a limited amount of time to confirm or deny interest before the offer is sent to another candidate.
+If you completed the final round of interviews for another project, we can inquire to see if they have made their decision and let you know.
+If their decision has not been made, it is your choice whether you wish to accept your offer or deny the offer, keeping in mind that you might not receive any other offers.